 This is the ultimate guide on how to choose a bike saddle.
 It will help you choose the right saddle whether you ride a road, mountain, or hybrid bike.

 A bike saddle has, without a doubt, a huge impact on your riding comfort.
-And I admit, it may also be tricky to find the right one.
+And I admit, finding the right one may also be tricky.

-Even if you have a fancy carbon saddle for above $300, you may not feel comfortable.
-It is not about the price but the right shape, size, and fit.
+You may not feel comfortable even if you have a fancy carbon saddle for above $300 because it’s not about the price but the right shape, size, and fit.

-In this guide, you also find out what features to consider when choosing a bike saddle so you maximize your riding comfort and whether or not women-specific saddles are worth it.
+Below, you also find out what features to consider when choosing a bike saddle to maximize your riding comfort.
+I also tell you whether or not women-specific saddles are worth it.

 Before You Buy a New Bike Saddle…